 This site focuses on the security of routers.
-Period.
-If you are interested in faster WiFi, look elsewhere.
-The site covers configuration changes to make a router more secure, and, picking a router that is more secure out of the box.
+This includes both configuration changes to make a router more secure, and, picking a router that is more secure out of the box.
 If you are interested in faster WiFi, there is one page on extending the range of a Wi-Fi network.

 Why devote an entire site to router security?